Spring Break 6...Like We Ain't Ever

 Spring Break 6…Like We Ain't Ever is the sixth extended play (EP) by American country music artist Luke Bryan.
-It was released on March 11, 2014 by Capitol Nashville.
+It was released on March 11, 2014 by Capitol Nashville as a followup to Bryan's first four Spring Break EPs and the 2013 compilation album Spring Break...Here to Party.

 The EP features six original songs co-written by Bryan.
 A music video was filmed for "She Get Me High".

 Critical reception

 Matt Bjorke of Roughstock gave the EP four stars out of five, calling it "a smart, fun collection of songs which no doubt is appreciated by his core audience."
 Bjorke felt that "any of these songs could’ve been part of his albums if not reserved for the annual EPs."

 Track listing

 Chart performance

 Spring Break 6…Like We Ain't Ever debuted at number 2 on the U.S. Billboard 200 chart and at number one on the U.S. Billboard Top Country Albums chart, selling 74,000 copies in its first week of release.